Back

 Making a blueprint for wellbeing gardens

-People Target 2 of the RHS Sustainability Strategy: Design a new evidence-based Wellbeing Garden Blueprint by 2025
+People Target 2 of the RHS Sustainability Strategy: Design an evidence-based wellbeing garden blueprint

-To further research and create a new evidence-based wellbeing garden blueprint, regarding both design and process, that enables everyone to enjoy the health and wellbeing benefits of a garden
+To further research and create an evidence-based wellbeing garden blueprint, regarding both design and process, that enables everyone to enjoy the health and wellbeing benefits of a garden

 What does this target mean?